Employee Drug Screening: State-by-State Guide & Requirements [+ Free Templates]

 Setting up employee drug screening fairly and legally requires awareness of compliance-related rules.
 Employer drug testing involves finding certified drug screening providers (required in some states), creating a drug testing policy, and budgeting for drug screening costs.
-Learn what the drug screening rules are in your state with our state-by-state drop-down guide and download and customize our drug testing policy and consent form templates.
+Learn the drug screening rules in your state with our state-by-state guide, and download and customize our drug testing policy and consent form templates.

 Drug Screening Laws: State-by-State

-While there are no federal compliance laws covering substance abuse screening, individual states and other regulatory agencies have enacted rules that govern the consent, collection, and use of drug testing samples (i.e., states requiring the employer to provide advanced notice or prohibit random drug testing).
-View your state rules in the drop-down below for an understanding of drug screening laws.
+While there are no federal compliance laws covering employee drug testing, individual states and other regulatory agencies have enacted rules that govern the consent, collection, and use of samples (i.e., states requiring the employer to provide advanced notice or prohibit random drug testing).
+Click your state below for an understanding of your drug screening laws.

 Here are the common requirements for drug screening across states and industries.
-Consider these as best practice guidelines, even if you’re in a state or industry that doesn’t mandate every one of these.
+Consider these as best practice guidelines, even if you are in a state or industry that doesn’t mandate every one.

 1. Document Your Drug Screen Policy